mprestin77/AssignBackupPolicy-fn/README.md

 ## Create, deploy and invoke your function

 Copy files from *assign_backup_policy* folder to Cloud Shell as described in [Transferring Files to CLoud Shell](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/devcloudshellgettingstarted.htm#Cloud_Shell_Transferring_Files).
-I recommend creating a directory *assign_backup_policy* in Cloud Shell and copying all 3 files to this directory.
-Then change directory to *assign_backup_policy*:
+I recommend creating a directory named assign_backup_policy in Cloud Shell and copying all three files into it.
+Then, change into the assign_backup_policy directory:
 ```
 cd assign_backup_policy
 ls -1